c2dc/AB-TRAP/README.md

 $ pip install -r requirements.txt
 ```

-The target computer used on this work were both [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), and [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
+The target computer used on this work is the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

 ## Contribute to the framework
 To contribute with the framework, you can use the Issues and Pull Requests from Github platform.